dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_labels.md

 ![Button to add labels.](../images/label_1.png)

 Enter a name for your label, and choose a color if you'd like.
-Press the Create button to add your label.
+Press the Add button to add your label.

 ![Specifying a name and color for your label.](../images/label_2.png)